hieudata223/ecommerce-customer-churn-analysis/README.md

 ## Project Overview
 This project analyzes customer churn behavior in an e-commerce business using SQL, Python, and Power BI.

-The objective is to identify churn patterns, segment customers, and generate business insights that support retention strategies.
+The goal is to identify churn patterns, segment customers, and generate business insights that support customer retention strategies.

 ## Business Questions
 - Which customer groups are more likely to churn?